 Reshma Saujani is the founder and CEO of Girls Who Code.
 She writes about how women are wired from childhood to pursue perfection and avoid failure.
 This keeps them from being more brave in their adult lives.
 She discusses how most women would never request a seat at the table until they felt they'd reached perfection.
 Or how they stop themselves from applying for jobs for which they don’t meet 100% of the qualifications.
 This limits many women from pursuing what they're actually longing for in their lives — taking the path of least disappointment instead.

 The way out is a shift in mindset from perfection to bravery.
 And here's where I see a strong connection to the work of internal communicators.
 By letting go of the fear of failure and just trying things and making bold decisions, immense growth awaits you.
 I think one of the hardest challenges communicators face is the feeling that they must do everything perfectly.
 After all, most of what they do will be seen by the whole company.
 But that mindset can limit them to only trying things they know won't fail.
 This in turn can keep them from reaching their true goals.
 So remember Saujani's words: "When you let go of being perfect and learn to be brave, the world opens up to you — and that’s where you will find joy." — Lisa Mühsig, Content Marketing Manager

 Want to unplug and enjoy the beach IRL (in real life)?
-Cal Newport, is professor of computer science at Georgetown University.
-He shows the way in this well-researched book on detoxing your digital life.
+Cal Newport, professor of computer science at Georgetown University, shows the way in this well-researched book on detoxing your digital life.
 Newport explores how "digital minimalists" are embracing solitude, using technology more thoughtfully, and reconnecting with the people around them.
-Although published in 2019, Digital Minimalism is even more relevant in 2022.
+Although published in 2019, Digital Minimalism is even more relevant now.

 Check out our article 22 Life-Changing Books for Internal Communicators for even more amazing book recommendations.